ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 The scope of `tau` is global.
 This name is available anywhere after the definition.

-Here the global environment is unchanged.
+Here, the global environment is unchanged:
 ```ocaml
 # let pi = 3.14159 in 2. *. pi;;
 - : float = 6.28318